Druspect/druspect/README.md

 # Hello World! 👋

 I'm Druspect — a System Analyst, automation engineer, geologist, and passionate learner.
-I am currently diving deep into the realms of Computer Science and AI in my current masters degree.
+I am currently diving deep into the realms of Computer Science and AI.

 ## About Me 🚀